unifiedstreaming/fmp4-ingest/ingest-tools/README.md

 fmp4init in.cmfv

-- converts a cmfv file with inband messages to a sparse track as defined in the ingest spec:
+- convert a cmfv file with inband messages to a sparse track as defined in the ingest spec:

 fmp4sparse in.cmfv out.cmfm